Terms and Conditions

 If your balance is less than £5 we’ll ask you to pay it all.
 Your minimum payment calculation excludes any overdue amounts owed from any previous periods.
 When we calculate your minimum payment, we round it to the nearest penny.

 You can find information on ways to pay and how long they take online, or on your statement but please be aware that some payment methods can take up to 7 days to reach your account.
+Some payment methods will attract a fee, which you can read about in section 6.

 We may suggest using continuous payment authority to debit your card as an alternative payment method.
 If you agree to this option, you authorise us to debit the card you provided at the time.
 This will allow us to take agreed payments directly from your bank account.
 We’ll do this up to the date of any other payment arrangement we agree or until you cancel the arrangement (which you can do by contacting us).
 We’ll take the minimum payment due each period, or another agreed amount if you are making reduced or alternative payments to pay off any arrears.
 We’ll let you know if we can’t take any agreed payment in this way.
 If your card issuer refuses payment, we won’t request any further payments until we have spoken to you.
 We’ll never insist that you set up a continuous payment authority as a condition of us accepting lower or rescheduled repayments.